............................

 sheas beer

-From 1934 to 1950 the brewery was run by John Boyd, a long-time executive who started out as an office boy when the brewery first opened.
-During that period Shea's assumed control of two other local breweries: Pelissier's and Kiewel's.
-It also ran beer distribution firm Brewery Products Ltd. and had a controlling interest in 41 of Manitoba's 260 hotels.
+From 1934 to 1950 the brewery was run by John T. Boyd, a long-time executive who started out as an office boy when the brewery first opened.
+During that time, Shea's assumed control of two other local breweries, Pelissier's and Kiewel's.
+It also ran the beer distribution firm Brewery Products Ltd. and had a controlling interest in 41 of Manitoba's 260 hotels.

 Shea's Brewery Bond

-Ethel died in 1952 and left 33,000 shares each to the General Hospital and Misericordia Hospital which put them in the uncomfortable position of being the brewery's largest combined shareholder.
-When added to the shares owned by the Boyd estate, the three had enough to control the company.
+Ethel died in 1952 and left 33,000 shares each to the General Hospital and Misericordia Hospital.
+This put the institutions, particularly the Catholic Miseri, in the uncomfortable position of being the brewery's largest combined shareholder.
+When added to the shares owned by the Boyd estate, the three had controlling interest.

 December 12, 1953, Winnipeg Free Press

-Each hospital ended up with over $1 million, ($8.5 m in today's dollars), about half of that in cash and half in Labatt shares, which they soon sold off.
-The General put their funds toward a new
+Each hospital ended up making over $1 million, (about $8.5 m in 2012 dollars).
+The General Hospital put its funds toward the construction of a new

-Children's Hospital in 1956 and Misericorida put theirs towards the construction of their Cornish Wing in 1957.
+Children's Hospital in 1956.
+Misericorida put its money toward the construction of its Cornish Wing in 1957.

 closed and torn down in 1979.